In coordination with the international assyriological program Cuneiform Digital Library Initiative

-Building on the international Cuneiform Digital Library Initiative (CDLI), the project aims to explore and develop new means of writing an “online” history of the ancient Middle East, by drawing on a collection of digital data accumulated over the last few years in several Assyriological database projects.
-The project will exploit the rich information held in these digital databases and make it more accessible to scholars and the general public.
+), the AssyrOnline project aims to explore and develop new trends for writing an “online” history of the ancient Near Eastern civilizations, that relies on the various sets of digital data accumulated over the last few years.
+This project seeks to better use the rich information of these datasets and thereby also to make them more accessible to researchers and the interested public.

 Bertrand LAFONT, CNRS director of research, Archeologies and Sciences of Antiquity (ArScAn)

-Jacob L. DAHL, university lecturer, Faculty of Oriental Studies, University of Oxford
+Jacob L. DAHL, associate professor, Faculty of Oriental Studies, University of Oxford

 Internal cluster partners

 Archeologies and Sciences of Antiquity (ArScAn, UMR 7041)

 French National Library, Department of coins, medals, and antiquities

 Maison Archeology and Ethnology, René-Ginouvès (MAE, USR 3225)